khushwantSinghRathore/TravelAgencyApp/README.md

 Figma mobile app designed by [TECH CROWD](https://www.figma.com/@techcrowd) on Figma

-This is UI implementation of the mobile design in Ionic 6 Angular 14
+This is the UI implementation of the mobile design in Ionic 6 Angular 14

 ![img](./cover.png)